 Quarles & Brady to Assist Community at IndyBar Ask a Lawyer Event10/05/17

 INDIANAPOLIS, Ind. — Quarles & Brady attorneys and paralegals will play a crucial role in providing Indianapolis residents with essential legal guidance at the Indianapolis Bar Association’s upcoming Ask a Lawyer event on Tuesday, October 10.
-As pro bono volunteers, paralegal Danyale Wilson and attorneys Jake Bradley, Hunter DeKoninck, Lucy Dollens, Cory Kopitzke, Mike Rogers, and Leeann Simpkins will staff one of several locations throughout the city where individuals can visit with a lawyer at no charge and with no further obligation.
+As pro bono volunteers, paralegal Danyale Wilson and attorneys Jake Bradley, Hunter DeKoninck, Lucy Dollens, Cory Kopitzke, and Leeann Simpkins will staff one of several locations throughout the city where individuals can visit with a lawyer at no charge and with no further obligation.

 Statistics show that more than 50 percent of litigants in civil court cases are unrepresented.
 To address this need, attorneys from the firm will be prepared to assist individuals with questions on topics like divorce, child custody, child support, landlord/tenant issues, bankruptcy, personal injury, employment law and more.
 Ask a Lawyer gives these individuals the opportunity to ask whether they have a matter worthy of court action, to find out how to proceed or to learn where to go for more information.